sunnyyeh3725/EOF_vertical/README.md

 The calculations were conducted with valuable guidance from my advisors, Andrew L. Stewart and James C. McWilliams.

-Department of Atmospheric and Oceanic Sciences University of California, Los Angeles
+Department of Atmospheric and Oceanic Sciences, University of California, Los Angeles,Cheng Yang (Sunny) Yeh, July 2025
-Cheng Yang (Sunny) Yeh
-July 2025